desihub/imaginglss/_sources/datamodel.txt

  - :py:meth:`~imaginglss.model.datarelease.DataRelease.readout`   : reading out pixel value of an image for coordinates on the sky.
+ - :py:meth:`~imaginglss.model.datarelease.DataRelease.create_footprint`   : Creating a footprint for
+   a given extent on the sky.
+The footprint will be rounded to bricks.
+ - :py:meth:`~imaginglss.model.datarelease.DataRelease.create_catalogue`   : Creating a catalogue for
+   a given footprint.
+Currently this is not cached and can be slow.

-Catalog information is handled by :py:class:`imaginglss.model.catalogue.Catalogue`, which stores the object catalogs associated with a data release.
+The full catalog information is handled by :py:class:`imaginglss.model.catalogue.CachedCatalogue`, which stores the object catalogs associated with a data release.
 The catalogs are contained in many small FITS files, but this class caches the information for speed and only columns that are accessed are loaded into memory.
-Use 'forget_cache.py' to clear this cache.
+Usually at a site where DECALS data is deployed, the cache only needs to be generated once.

 The images are represented by :py:class:`imaginglss.model.imagerepo.ImageRepo` objects.
 An ImageRepo object takes care of reading the image tile of a Brick.